FOREX-Dollar extends gains against euro on 2015 Fed rate hike bets

 By Sam Forgione

-NEW YORK, Sept 22 (Reuters) - The U.S. dollar hit a more than two-week high against the euro on Tuesday on continued belief that the Federal Reserve would hike rates this year while the European Central Bank could ease further.
+NEW YORK, Sept 22 (Reuters) - The U.S. dollar hit a nearly two-week high against the euro on Tuesday on continued belief that the Federal Reserve would hike rates this year while the European Central Bank could ease further.

 Rate hikes are expected to boost the dollar by driving investment flows into the United States.